Whale encounter off Ocean City, New Jersey caught on video

 A father and son out on a fishing trip spotted a humpback whale not far from the shoreline.

-Steven Wallace's 2-year-old son J.J. is pretty much obsessed with sea life.

-The Cherry Hill child and his dad were fishing at the north end of Ocean City near the Great Egg Harbor Inlet when they saw a pod of dolphins.
+Cherry Hill resident Steven Wallace and his dad were fishing at the north end of Ocean City near the Great Egg Harbor Inlet when they saw a pod of dolphins.

 RELATED: Meet Dilly!
 Children's Hospital of Philadelphia welcomes first facility dog